creatis-myriad/cLDM_project/README.md

 - For strategy 3, the `cLDM_concat` model is used using 2D representation of segmentation masks obtained from the `AE_KL` model.

+## Figures from the paper
+- Figure 2 and 3 where obtained using the file `fig_originalSeg_vs_generatedSeg.py`.
+It needs the original segmentation as well as the segmentation derived from the nnU-Net model with synthetic images serving as the input.
+- To get **Figure 2**, we have chosen an arbitrary mask to illustrate our pipeline.

 ![Pipeline overview](./figures/Dice_segGen_v2.png "Figure 2.")

+- To get **Figure 3**, we have selected specific masks with relevant characteristics.
+Therefore, synthetic images were generated and conditioned with those masks, as illustrated in the figure.
+For the final row, a manual rotation of 90°, 180° and 270° were applied to the mask.

 ![Pipeline overview](./figures/qualitative_result_v4.png "Figure 3.")